-“Hello, Mr Hickles, anybody here, hello-ooo.”
+“Hello, Mr. Hickles, anybody here, hello-ooo.”
 Celia hollered getting out of the jeep.
 All quiet.
-She carried the box up the porch steps and setting it down provided hands to knock on the unlatched screen door or a ring a bell, which could not be found.
+She carried the box up the porch steps, and setting it down provided hands to knock on the unlatched screen door or ring a bell, which could not be found.
 She called into the house and the answer was the same.
 She turned and left, resolved to leave the package on the porch and call it a day.
-At the bottom of the steps she froze in her tracks.
+At the bottom of the steps, she froze in her tracks.

 The voice came out from behind the house and it was attached to a man.
-He carried upon his shoulders some piece of farm equipment that seemed impossible heavy.
-Had he carried the tractor required to pull it , it would have appeared no more improbable.
-He wore those genuine farmer overalls with one of two straps unattatched or fallen.
+He carried upon his shoulders some piece of farm equipment that seemed impossibly heavy.
+Had he carried the tractor required to pull it, it would have appeared no more improbable.
+He wore those genuine farmer overalls with one of two straps unattached or fallen.
 Beneath that he wore no shirt.
 His body was covered in agriculture and sweat and dust and motor oil.
 His was the physique you did not get in a gym.
-Toned, tanned and super charged.
+Toned, tanned, and supercharged.
 Nothing but gorgeous.
-Celia almost swallowed her tongue which, would account for her sudden loss of the gift of speech.
+Celia almost swallowed her tongue, which would account for her sudden loss of the gift of speech.

 “Hope I didn’t keep you waiting.
 Guess you’re the new mail ahh, woman ahh, mam, mailmam.
 Well, I’m Delbow Hickles but folks just call me Bo.”